-Currently, there is just one mental health clinician for every 3,000 Kaiser members.
-According to NUHW, first-time patients have to wait at least four weeks for their first one-on-one visit with a Kaiser mental health therapist.
+Currently, there is just one mental health clinician for every 3,000 Kaiser members, according to NUHW, and first-time patients have to wait at least four weeks for their first one-on-one visit with a Kaiser mental health therapist.

-Group therapy sessions have gotten so crowded that children and parents often have to sit on the floor during the session.
-The mental health clinicians claim that they are consistently overworked and even have to book over their lunch break in order to meet as many patients as possible, with no cap on the number of patients they can see.
+Mental health clinicians claim that they are overworked and even have to book over their lunch break in order to meet as many patients as possible, with no cap on the number of patients they can see.

 With around 90% of their time spent on meeting with patients, clinicians contend that they often do not have time for indirect care, such as meetings, writing treatment notes and following up with patients.
 Those are necessary tasks, they say, to ensure they are providing the best care possible.

 The workers’s primary ask for Kaiser?
 Hire more staff.

 According to NUHW, there are shortages across Kaiser facilities for mental health clinicians.

 Kaiser says it has already hired new staff over the past year.

 In a written statement, Kaiser said earlier that “meeting the increased demand for mental health services is a national challenge that faces all health care providers,” and expressed disappointment in “the decision of NUHW leadership to urge the rejection of the contract proposal and effectively postpone the improvements we agree need to be made immediately.”

 Kaiser also described as “mischaracterizations” some statements from NUHW, noting that Kaiser had hired over 500 new therapists and expanded their mental health treatment locations.